Experts Predict Increasing Digital Health Investment in 2025: Innovators Can Turn Cybersecurity into Value Creation

 Ryan Macy, Vice President of Engineering for the health tech venture studio 25m Health, noted that it has never been easier to start a company than it is today.
 “The barrier to entry is lower and lower,” Macy said.
 “That makes the early stage market that much more competitive.”
 This competition is driving unprecedented innovation but also intensifying the pressure on startups to differentiate themselves through unique value propositions and strong business models.

-Operational efficiencies remain a key area of focus, as both operators and investors look for levers than can be pulled to create value over the next five years.
+Operational efficiencies remain a key area of focus, as both operators and investors look for levers that can be pulled to create value over the next five years.
 Claritas Capital Partner Tania Grant emphasized the importance of demonstrating strong unit economics, which will be critical as the market experiences significant re-valuation and increased mergers and acquisitions activity.
 “Investors are looking for scalability and financial sustainability,” Grant added.
 “Companies that can balance growth with sound economic principles will thrive.”

 Cybersecurity Concerns can be a Deal Breaker